The ONLY Review of the GEC #97 Allegheny AMKCA 2019 Club Knife on the WHOLE Internet!

 If you’d like to get yourself a Trapper I have some suggestions.
 If you’d like the nicest production Trapper you can get currently, and don’t mind carbon (non-stainless) steel, you should go with the Great Eastern Cutlery #48 Slim Dog Leg.
 Great Eastern Cutlery made knives tend to sell out relatively quickly, but they’ve been doing larger runs to try to better meet demand and there are a good number of these left on dealers’ sites.
 You can find some at Blue Creek Cutlery, my most often patronized GEC dealer.
 Ken is a good guy and has good service, don’t hesitate to ask him any questions you have before purchase.
 You can also find some, including some other handle materials, at DLT Trading.
 Those Trappers from GEC are USA made in small batches in Titusville PA and heirloom quality but also great users.
 If you’d like a more modern stainless steel (although not a super steel, using 8cr13mov) and don’t mind your knife being made overseas, the Sowbelly Improved Trapper from A.G.
 Russell is also a great option.
 These have a little less character and might not be quite as well finished but they are still really well made and good looking knives, and they’re less expensive than the GECs.
 If you’d like a less expensive option than the GECs but want to stick with good ol’ Made In U.S.A. quality, Case knives are made in Bradford Pa and aren’t quite as well fitted or finished as GEC but still make great using knives (and many people also collect them).
 Case offers a multitude of Trapper options: Full Size Stainless Steel, Mini Stainless Steel, Large Stainless Steel Single Blade with Clip and Thumb Stud, Slimline with option for Stainless or Carbon Steel, Full Size Carbon Steel.
 Another good option that’s really easy on the wallet is going with a Rough Ryder.
 These are made overseas and sometimes have some issues, but they’re definitely high enough quality to make good users and often are really nice looking for the price, which is significantly lower than any of the above options.
 Smoky Mountain Knife Works owns the Rough Ryder brand and carries a wide variety of Trappers in different shapes, sizes, and handle materials.
 Finally, if the modern style trapper I mentioned piqued your interest you can the Boker Plus Urban Trapper at this link.

-The links to Amazon in this article are Amazon Affiliate links.
-That means that if you click them and purchase the product you won’t pay any more than you normally would on Amazon, but I get a commission from the sale.
-This is just a way for you to support Knife Thoughts and allow me to procure more funding for the project and its knives.
+Some links in this article are affiliate links.
+That means that if you click them and purchase the product you won’t pay any more than you normally would, but I get a commission from the sale.
+This is just a way for you to support Knife Thoughts.
+Be sure to try my discount codes “KnifeThoughts” or “KT10”!

 I sincerely thank you for your time, support, and interest!
 Don’t forget to tell your friends about KnifeThoughts.com, subscribe via email, and share this article on social media.
 You can find Knife Thoughts on YouTube where I have hundreds of knife videos, as well as on Instagram and Facebook!
 You can find all my latest links at LinkTr.ee/KnifeThoughts